gullintanni/gullintanni/pages/Cheatsheet.md

 Gullintanni Cheatsheet
 ======================

-Once Gullintanni is configured and the merge bot is running, it will listen for commands sent via comments posted on open merge requests.
+Gullintanni will listen for commands sent via comments posted on open merge requests.
 Gullintanni will only respond to commands made by authorized reviewers on repositories that you have defined in your pipeline configurations.

 _**NOTE:** If the contents of a merge request branch changes upstream, it will automatically be removed from the build queue and placed back in the "under